 itslearning has been through several rounds of testing with facilities for tactile presentation (Braille writing) and also with aids for serial navigation that are used by the blind and the dyslexic.
 We have also tested different forms of magnification and alternative visual presentations that may be of interest to the visually impaired.

-Accessibility functions in browsers and combinations with adaptations by Windows are also tested, and can be used successfully when needed.
+Accessibility functions and adaptations such as zoom in browsers are also tested, and can be used successfully when needed.